chGoodchild/PowerBlitz/README.md

 This script focuses on installing and configuring Home Assistant on the RaspiBlitz.
 It aims to establish seamless integration between the RaspiBlitz, BraiinsOS++ miner, and the charge controller interface.

 ## Project Objectives
-* The objective is to demonstrate demand response in a home setting and gather data around performance, cost savings, efficiency and the amount of stranded energy that was monetized.
+* The primary objective is to demonstrate demand response in a home setting and gather data around performance, cost savings, efficiency and the amount of stranded energy that was monetized.
-* Using StratumV2 job negotiation to point the hashrate at block headers from the RaspiBlitz while still getting frequent payouts from a pool
+* A secondary objective is to use StratumV2 job negotiation to point the hashrate at block headers from the RaspiBlitz while still getting frequent payouts from a pool.

 ## Note